NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 specified in nova blueprint [10] and spec [11].

 The default behavior change of "nova reboot" command is made by following the standard deprecation policy [12].
+How to deprecate nova command is also specified in nova blueprint [10] and spec [11].

 Security impact